 In 2008, Jez Bird lost his battle with cancer, passing away at age 50.
-After playing what was to be a one off gig in 2009, original members Doug Saunders and Paul Wincer decided to reunite the band with two new memembers -- Philip Edwards and Chris Venzi-James (bass).
+After playing what was to be a one-off gig in 2009, original members Doug Saunders and Paul Wincer decided to reunite the band with two new members, Philip Edwards (guitar) and Chris Venzi-James (bass).
 As the band continued to tour periodically in the U.K. and Europe, where the cult of the mod revival never truly died, Chris Venzi-James dropped out of the lineup, with Ant Wellman taking over on bass.
 The Lambrettas also added a three-piece horn section, with Mark Mansell on saxophone, Helen Kane on trumpet, and Dan Rehahn on trombone.
 In 2017, the Lambrettas surprised fans with their first new release since 1981, a four-song EP titled Go 4 It. ~ Chris Woodstra